-It is actually much bigger than we think, not to say that it is by any means the largest in terms of physical distances, but the sheer quantity of extraordinary places that come within the Sestiere boundaries, often come as a surprise.
-This is perhaps because when we first think of San Marco itself, two main places come to mind, the Piazza and the Basilica, casting the rest into a slight shadow.
-Whatever the reason, this brief introduction to the famous Sestiere is going to assume certain previous knowledge from your part about a few places and instead focus on the others, the ones in the shadow.
+It’s actually much bigger than we think, but this is not to say that it is the largest in terms of physical distance.
+The sheer quantity of extraordinary places that come within this Sestiere’s boundaries often comes as a surprise.
+This is perhaps because when we first think of San Marco itself, two main places come to mind, the Piazza and the Basilica, which cast the rest into a slight shadow.
+Whatever the reason, this brief introduction to the famous Sestiere is going to assume certain previous knowledge from your part so it can focus on the lesser known hidden facts.

-Fashion: The Venetians had their own fashion, mastering elegance with a slight twist that came about through an eye for practicality.
+The Venetians had their own fashion, mastering elegance with a slight twist that came about through an eye for practicality.
 However, you may also have noticed that there are not as many shops for clothes as one might expect.
-If you have been disappointed by this so far, then you will find the highest concentration of international shops in the San Marco area and also a strong contingency of Artisanal Ateliers.
+If you have been disappointed by this so far, rest assured you will find the highest concentration of international shops in the San Marco area as well as a strong contingency of Artisanal Ateliers.
 (Follow this link to find our selected list of local artisans).

-Theatre: Whilst I am determined to dedicate a whole other article to this topic, it is impossible to discuss San Marco without also mentioning LA FENICE.
-Having witnessed some of the most storic musical events, it continues to awe, shock and inspire those who attend the performances, attempting to bridge the difficult gap between traditional and contemporary music.
+While I am determined to dedicate a whole other article to this topic, it is impossible to discuss San Marco without also mentioning LA FENICE.
+Having witnessed some of the most historic musical events, it continues to awe, shock and inspire those who attend the performances.
+Through its schedule of events, the theater attempts to bridge the difficult gap between traditional and contemporary music.

-of green hidden in plain sight.
-Between Piazza San Marco, and the traditional Salt Stores, lies the Old Royal Gardens that once belonged to Napoleons Palaces.
+There’s a small bit of green hidden in plain sight.
+Between Piazza San Marco and the traditional Salt Stores lies the Old Royal Gardens that once belonged to Napoleons Palaces.
 They are often overlooked because it is the last thing you would expect, but it offers a welcome break to sit and recharge.
 The entrance looks out over the water and there is remarkable difference in the sense of a calm within the park in comparison to the stream of people just two steps away.

-Whilst I said I would skim over Piazza San Marco and the Basilica I think there is one point worth mentioning.
-If at all possible, walk through the Piazza at 07.am (or earlier if you can manage it) or else at 23.00.
-At these times, there are very few people and you can appreciate the true marvel of what was achieved, occasionally I find myself walking home this way, or taking extravagant routes to make this happen, and every single time I am forced to stop, or at least slow right down.
+While I said I would skim over Piazza San Marco and the Basilica, I think there is one point worth mentioning.
+If at all possible, walk through the Piazza at 7 am (or earlier if you can manage it) or at 11 pm.
+At these times, there are very few people and you can appreciate the true marvel of what was achieved.
+Occasionally, I find myself walking home this way or taking extravagant routes to make this happen.
+Every single time I am forced to stop, or at least slow down.
 This is the way in which San Marco should be seen.

 ~ A small bite ~